MossGoblin/factorization/README.md

 So we can make a comparison between composite objects, based on the symmetry of their prime factorization n-cubes.

-As a comparison tool, let's calculate and assicg a value to that symmetry.
+As a comparison tool, let's calculate and assign a value to that symmetry.
 The chosen methos is the following:
 * calculate the prime factors of the number
 * calculate their mean - this represents the dimentions of a perfectly symmetrical n-cube of that volume, if non-integer magnitudes of the sides were allowed
 * calculate the deviation of each side, compared to the mean factor